j3channel/StreamElementsWidgets/README.md

 ## Channel Points
 Widgets that can be integrated with Twitch Channel Points.

-**Auto-Timeout** - Allow users to timeout themselves and/or others when a channel point reward is redeemed.
+**Auto-Timeout** - Automatically trigger the Twitch Chat /timeout command when a user redeems a channel point reward.
+This can time out the redeemer or a user that the redeemer chooses.

 **Slash-Bot** - Automatically trigger Twitch Chat commands (/commercial, /emote-only, /timeout) when a channel point reward is redeemed.
+(Includes all **Auto-Timeout** functionality).

 **Sound Player** - Play sounds when channel points are redeemed.